SuxinL/Notes/engineering/electronics/thinkpad460s/wifi_unavailable.md

 ## Analysis of Solutions

 > Notice:
-> -	The root cause has not been found.
+> -	The root cause has not been found for problem prevention.

 ### Comparison
 | Solution | Cost | Effective Duration | Side Effects & Risks |